deephaven/deephaven-core/R/rdeephaven/README.md

-# The Deephaven R Client
+# The Deephaven Core R Client

-The Deephaven R client is an R package that enables R users to interface with a Deephaven server and perform various server-side operations from the comfort of RStudio or any other R interface.
+The Deephaven Core R client is an R package that enables R users to interface with a Deephaven server and perform various server-side operations from the comfort of RStudio or any other R interface.

 ## What can the R client do?

-The Deephaven Client provides the following functionalities:
+The R Client provides the following functionalities:

 1. Connect to a Deephaven server
    -   with anonymous authentication (no username or password)